renssies/homebridge-am43-blinds/README.md

 npm install -g https://github.com/renssies/homebridge-am43-blinds
 ```

-If you have issues installing the plugin, add `--unsafe-perm` to the install command mentioned above.
+If you have issues installing the plugin, use `--unsafe-perm` to the install command mentioned above.

 After that you will need to enter the following details into the ~/.homebridge/config.json: